 Suzanne Preston Blier

-Blier's 2015 book, Art and Risk in Ancient Yoruba: Ife History, Power and Identity c.1300 (Cambridge University Press) won the 2016 Prose Prize in Art History and Criticism.
+Blier's 2015 book, Art and Risk in Ancient Yoruba: Ife History, Power and Identity c.1300 (Cambridge University Press) won the Prose Prize in Art History and Criticism.
 Her first book The Anatomy of Architecture: Ontology and Metaphor in Batammaliba Architectural Expression (Cambridge University press; paperback, Chicago University Press, 1987) won the Arnold Rubin Prize.
 Her second book, African Vodun: Art, Psychology, and Power (1995) received the Charles Rufus Morey Prize.
-Other books include: African Royal Art: The Majesty of Form (1998 Choice Book Award), Butabu: Adobe Architecture in West Africa (2004 NY Times, Holiday Selection), and Art of the Senses: Masterpieces from the William and Bertha Teel Collection (Editor 2004).
+Additional books include: African Royal Art: The Majesty of Form (1998 Choice Book Award), Butabu: Adobe Architecture in West Africa (2004 NY Times, Holiday Selection), and Art of the Senses: Masterpieces from the William and Bertha Teel Collection (Editor 2004).

 She is a past member of the Collège de France International Scientific and Strategic Committee (COSS) and was formerly on the Board of the Society of Architectural Historians.
 Fellowships include: CASVA (Paul Mellon Senior Fellow, the National Gallery of Art), John Simon Guggenheim, the Radcliffe Institute, NEH, the Institute for Advanced Study, Princeton, Fulbright Senior Research, Social Science Research Council, ACLS, Sterling and Francine Clark Art Institute, and the Getty Center for the Study of Art.
-She is Co-Chair of an Electronic Geo-Spatial Database: Africamap, a site expanding into Worldmap, where she serves as chair of the Faculty Steering Committee.
+She is Co-Chair of an Electronic Geo-Spatial Database: Africamap, a site expanded into Worldmap (now part of Arc GIS online) where she serves as chair of the Faculty Steering Committee.
 A profile on Blier’s contributions to the field has appeared in the spring 2013 Harvard Graduate School publication, Colloquy essay, "Facing African Art".